-In this article, I’ll show you a 5-step process that results in targeted, relevant information to make a timely, informed decision.
+In this article, I’ll share with you a 5-step process that results in targeted, relevant information to make a timely, informed decision.
 This information gathering process starts with a decision-maker’s guidance on their information requirements.
 From there the decision team identifies what they know and what they do not know.
 This is their information gap.
 Consequently, this void in information reveals what data they need.
 As a result, they gather what is necessary, clarify it, and deliver the most relevant information they can in the time available.
 From there, the decision-maker, armed with the best information, moves forward confidently, assured that their decision will achieve the desired outcome.

 Step 1: Get a Clear Understanding on What Success Looks Like – the Desired Outcome.